justinesolano/sei-project-four/README.md

     autoplaySpeed: 3000,
   }
 ```
-  making a post page and the user profile showcasing each user's posts.
+  - the user profile showcasing each user's posts.
 A slider also appears on the user profile to display the posts, but only if the user's number of posts are greater than 5:
 ``` javascript
             <h2 className="recent-activity">Recent activity</h2>
             { profile.posts.length > 5 ?